National River Cleanup

 National River Cleanup Activities:

-3. Clean the River in Your Own Kayak, Canoe, or Raft: Experienced boaters may sign up to clean trash in the river with your own raft, kayak, or canoe.
+• Clean the River in Your Own Kayak, Canoe, or Raft: Experienced boaters may sign up to clean trash in the river with your own raft, kayak, or canoe.
 You must provide your own transportation and shuttle for your boat.
 The Open Space Division will provide you with trash bags and will dispose of the collected trash.
-Also, be aware that due to unseasonably low flows in the river this spring, it may be challenging to float the river.
-Call the Open Space Division at 505-452-5216 or email [email protected] for more information and to sign up to clean the river in your own boat.
+Also, be aware that due to unseasonably low flows in the river some years, it may be challenging to float the river.
+Call the Open Space Division at 505-452-5213 or email [email protected] for more information and to sign up to clean the river in your own boat.
 Boaters must follow all NM State Parks boating regulations to participate.
 See www.emnrd.state.nm.us or call 505-476-3200 for more information on boating regulations.

 A Note About Boating Safety